grokthis/ucisc/docs/07_ALU.md

 operations in a row with increment turned on will add a 32-bit number, leaving the overflow and other flags set properly.

-Note: The increment always applies, even if the effect fails
+Note: The increment only occurs if the effect causes a store operation

 *(S) Sign*